zyong/miniproxygo/README.md

 Build

-    $ go install github.com/zyong/miniproxy-go/cmd/gsproxy
+    $ go install github.com/zyong/miniproxy-go/miniproxy

-You will now find a `gsproxy` binary in your `$GOPATH/bin` directory.
+You will now find a `miniproxy` binary in your `$GOPATH/bin` directory.

 Usage
 -----

 Start proxy

-    $ gsproxy
+    $ miniproxy

-Run `gsproxy -help` for more information.
+Run `miniproxy -help` for more information.